 - Don’t like winners and may limit sharp bettors and arbers

-- Example of soft bookmakers are Bwin, William Hill, Coral, Bet365 and Ladbrokes
+- Examples of soft bookmakers are Bwin, William Hill, Coral, Bet365 and Ladbrokes